AdobeDocs/campaign-web.en/help/v8/monitor/schedule-sending.md

 ## Standalone delivery

 For standalone deliveries, you can schedule directly the date and time in the delivery.
-See below examples for each type of delivery : email, sms, push notification.
+See below examples for each type of delivery: email, sms, push notification.

 ### Email {#schedule-email-standalone}